-Guided hiking from St. Remy & around Les Baux de Provence,
+Daily guided hiking from St. Remy & around Les Baux de Provence

-During this circular stroll, you will walk all around the rock spur of Les Baux de Provence : this spectacular site is one of France’s most famous hilltop village, with the numerous small roof tiles of its stone houses dominated by its ruined medieval castle.
-You will easily reach two different viewpoints, one from the north of the site, another one from the east, and enjoy breathless panoramas.
+Near Avignon and Arles, you can appreciate a gentle nature walk all around the rock spur of Les Baux de Provence : this spectacular site is one of France’s most famous hilltop village, with the numerous small roof tiles of its stone houses towered by the remnants of its medieval castle.
+During this circular stroll, you easily reach two different viewpoints, one from the north of the site, another one from the east, enjoying breathless panoramas.

 Walking time : 2 hours